-EYE : An echo identified definitely as the eyewall of a tropical cyclone.
+An echo identified definitely as the eyewall of a tropical cyclone.
+EYE :

-- SPRL BND : A continuous or broken curved line of echoes recognizable as a spiral band associated with a cyclonic system. - SQL LN : This pattern should normally have a length to width ratio of about 10 to 1 and length about 60 km or more. - BRKN LN : A broken line of echoes. - SLD : An area fully covered with echoes. - BRKN : An area 4/8 to 7/8 covered with echoes. - SCT : An area 1/8 to 4/8 covered with echoes. - WDLY SCT : An area less than 1/8 covered with echoes. - ISLTD : Isolated solid mass of echo. - ECHO ALDFT : Echo seen only at elevations higher than half the beam width. - bbb : Azimuth in three digits (degrees) of points on the periphery of an echo area. - rrr : Range (three digits) in units of kilometres.
+- A continuous or broken curved line of echoes recognizable as a spiral band associated with a SPRL BND : cyclonic system. - SQL LN : This pattern should normally have a length to width ratio of about 10 to 1 and length about 60 km or more. - BRKN LN : A broken line of echoes. - SLD: An area fully covered with echoes. - BRKN: An area 4/8 to 7/8 covered with echoes. - SCT : An area 1/8 to 4/8 covered with echoes. - WDLY SCT : An area less than 1/8 covered with echoes. - ISLTD : Isolated solid mass of echo. - ECHO ALDFT : Echo seen only at elevations higher than half the beam width. - bbb: Azimuth in three digits (degrees) of points on the periphery of an echo area. - Range (three digits) in units of kilometres. rrr: - NOTE: - (1) The groups within the brackets () may be reported as many times as necessary.

-NOTE: